• Skip to primary navigation

 1. Prevent Wi-Fi from Turning OFF When Ethernet is Plugged-in

-You can follow the steps below to prevent your computer from disconnecting Wi-Fi, whenever it is connected.
+You can follow the steps below to prevent your computer from disconnecting Wi-Fi, whenever it is connected to Ethernet.

 1. Go to Settings > Network & Internet > scroll down in the right-pane and click on Advanced Network Settings.